SongoMen/kick-chat-wrapper/README.md

 # Introduction
-`kickchatwrapper` is a Go package that provides a wrapper for interacting with the KickChat API.
-It allows you to connect to a KickChat WebSocket server, subscribe to chat channels, receive chat messages, and perform other actions related to chat functionality.
+`kickchatwrapper` is a Go package that provides a wrapper for interacting with the Kick websocket.
+It allows you to subscribe to chat channels and receive chat messages.

 # Installation
 ```